 If you're having technical difficulties accessing the website, you may need to update your browser.

 When using a screen reader, an out of date browser may cause problems with forms and buttons.

 Here's a list of the browsers and operating systems we currently support:

 - Microsoft Edge

 Supported operating systems

 - Mac OS X 10.9 and above

-Microsoft has ended its support for Windows 7.
+In January 2020, Microsoft ended its support for Windows 7.

-This means it will no longer offer security updates or fixes.
+This means they have stopped offering security updates or fixes.
 As a result it's no longer one of our supported operating systems for online banking.